-Revocation of an SSL Issuing CA Certificate shall be performed within twenty-four (24) hours under one or more of the following circumstances as identified by the TrustFactory management team:
+Revocation of an SSL Issuing CA Certificate will be performed within seven (7) days under one or more of the following circumstances as identified by the TrustFactory management team:

 - 1. The TrustFactory General Manager requests revocation in writing; - 2.
 The TrustFactory General Manager notifies the Policy Authority that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
 The TrustFactory operations obtains evidence that the SSL Issuing CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6, - 4.
 The TrustFactory CA operations obtains evidence that the Certificate was misused; - 5.
 The TrustFactory CA operations is made aware that the Certificate was not issued in accordance with or that Issuing CA has not complied with this CP or the applicable Certificate Policy or Certification Practice Statement: - 6.
 The TrustFactory CA operations determines that any of the information appearing in the Certificate is inaccurate or misleading; - 7.
-The TrustFactory SSL Root CA or TrustFactory SSL Issuing CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate: - 8.
-The TrustFactory SSL Root CA's or TrustFactory SSL Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the SSL Root CA has made arrangements to continue maintaining the CRL Repository; - 9.
-Revocation is required by the TrustFactory SSL Root CA's Certificate Policy and/or Certification Practice Statement; or - 10.
-The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time)
+The TrustFactory SSL Issuing CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 8.
+The TrustFactory SSL Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the SSL Root CA has made arrangements to continue maintaining the CRL; or - 9.
+Revocation is required by the TrustFactory SSL Root CA's Certificate Policy and/or Certification Practice Statement.